 The first team logo resembles a seal, linking the emblem to the nickname derived from print publications.
 The outer circle of the emblem features the sports movement’s name, while the center shows a very eccentric gentleman who represents the Demon Deacon prototype.

-Initially, the teams were named after their colors: “Black and Gold,” and “Baptists,” since Baptists founded the institution.
-In late 19th-century university prints, there is evidence that the first team logo was a circular emblem with a tiger’s head and the university’s initials, designed by Mr. John M. Heck.
+Initially, the teams were named after their colors: “Black and Gold” and “Baptists,” since Baptists founded the institution.
+In late-19th-century university prints, there is evidence that the first team logo was a circular emblem featuring a tiger’s head and the university’s initials, designed by Mr. John M. Heck.
 It was executed in old gold and black, as these were the colors of the animal’s fur.

-Interestingly, despite the rather heretical approach to the name and the chosen symbol of the possessed priest, the two parts of the Wake Forest and Demon Deacons inscription are separated on the emblem by eight-pointed stars, considered embodiments of the Star of Bethlehem, signifying eternal life.
+Interestingly, despite the rather heretical approach to the name and the possessed priest’s chosen symbol, the two parts of the Wake Forest and Demon Deacons inscription are separated on the emblem by eight-pointed stars, which are considered embodiments of the Star of Bethlehem and signify eternal life.

 1993 – 2006

 The next emblem was quite cartoonish.
 It was done in a Wild West style.
 The inscription curved like a horse stopping after a sharp turn.
-The black background resembled the dust of a road.
+The black background resembled road dust.
 Instead of a cowboy, the face of an obsessed, growling priest appeared next to the name.

-The entire sign is infused with ferocity, movement, and momentum, conveying the fighting spirit of the teams.
+The entire sign is infused with ferocity, movement, and momentum, conveying the team’s fighting spirit.

 2007 – 2019